 Yes!
 Babies in the womb can leap when the Holy Spirit inspires them to do so.
 Although, on second thought, what does that have to do with abortion?
 Drat, I thought I was onto something there.
 Well, let’s see what else I can find.
 Hmm… I’m out of passages.
 Well, at least we know that God loves children and would never do anything to harm them:

-Whoa, God sent bears to kill children for making fun of someone’s baldness?
-That’s scary.
-Maybe He only loves children while they’re still in the womb.
+Whoa, God not only kills children, He commanded humans to kill children in the past (and, again, there’s no way there weren’t any pregnant women among that group of people).
+Well, maybe He only loves children while they’re still in the womb.
 It’s a good thing we’ve got all those passages explaining that He does, isn’t it?

 Disclaimer: This post isn’t meant to support either the pro-abortion or anti-abortion positions.
 The only point is that the Bible can’t be used to defend the idea that God hates abortion or is pro-life.
 God does LOTS of killing and sanctioning of killing, even of children, according to the Bible, so it isn’t in your best interest to try to use it to fight abortion.